Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 > A functioning, versioned digital intervention prototype ready for mechanism-mapping and proof-of-concept research.

-## WP4 — Mechanism mapping and computational-model calibration
+## WP4 — Pain-specific product calibration and prospective candidate selection

 **Lead:** KCL research team with the clinical recruitment partner and quantitative lead.

 ### Activities

 * recruit an adult chronic-primary-pain sample;
-* administer the component tasks and relevant psychological and functional measures;
+* administer the prespecified component tasks and relevant psychological and functional measures;
 * assess task reliability, validity, burden and device effects;
-* fit competing computational models;
+* fit and compare the prespecified computational models;
-* update pain-specific prior distributions;
+* update pain-specific parameter distributions;
 * test out-of-sample predictions;
-* identify candidate cognitive-affective intervention targets;
+* compare prespecified cognitive-affective intervention targets;
-* examine participant heterogeneity and potential response profiles;
+* evaluate prespecified sources of variation relevant to calibration and candidate selection;
+* select the intervention configuration and comparator set prospectively;
 * refine the prototype and proof-of-concept design.

 The measurement and analysis procedures may draw on general lessons from the mathematics-anxiety enabling study, including trial instrumentation, learning-curve estimation, transfer-cost modelling and delayed-probe scheduling.
 Pain-specific validity will be established independently.

 ### Key output

-> Human-calibrated pain models and a prospectively locked shortlist of intervention candidates.
+> Human-calibrated pain models and a prospectively locked intervention configuration and comparator set for proof-of-concept testing.

 ## WP5 — Early proof-of-concept study